PCI QSA Company · PCI DSS-compliant service provider · 12+ years · Fixed pricing available

 PCI DSS compliance is not optional in Australia.
 It is expected by banks, acquirers, insurers, and partners, and is frequently required as part of due-diligence processes.

-The compliance burden varies significantly depending on how your organisation handles card data.
+The compliance requirements varies significantly depending on how your organisation handles card data.
 For example, merchants using fully hosted payment pages may qualify for a minimal SAQ A self-assessment, while those with broader card data environments face more extensive requirements.

-In either case, non-compliance leaves your organisation exposed to card scheme fines, increased transaction fees, and potential loss of the ability to process card payments
+In either case, non-compliance leaves your organisation exposed to card scheme fines, increased transaction fees, and potential loss of the ability to process card payments.
 Generally speaking, all merchants have reporting requirements, irrespective of their level.

 However, the specific requirements differ: Most merchants, except for the highest level (Level 1), are typically required to complete a Self-Assessment Questionnaire (SAQ).
 Level 1 merchants, on the other hand, usually need to undergo an annual assessment by a Qualified Security Assessor (QSA).

 For the bulk of merchants, the key to PCI DSS compliance is the Self-Assessment Questionnaire (SAQ).